 In the past twelve (12) months, Glenmede has collected General Identifiers and Online Identifiers from California Consumers who use the Services.
 We obtain this information directly from you (for example, from forms you complete on the Services) and indirectly from you (for example, from information that is automatically sent by your web browser or from analyzing data about your actions on our Services).
 We may also obtain information offline from third parties, which we treat as personal information when we associate it with California Consumers that use the Services.

 If you are a California Consumer, you may request certain information about our collection, use and disclosure of your personal information over the past twelve (12) months, whether or not it was collected electronically.
 You also have the right to request that we delete any of your personal information that we collect or maintain; however, we reserve the right to deny your deletion request in accordance with the CCPA, as well as to the extent we may be required to retain your information pursuant to another applicable law or regulation.
+You further have the right to request that we correct any of your personal information that is inaccurate, provided that we may deny your correction request if the personal information is accurate, and we may also delete your personal information instead of correcting it to the extent such deletion would not negatively impact you.
+Lastly, you also have the right to request a copy of your personal information, and/or to request that we transmit your personal information to another entity.
 We also reserve the right to verify all such requests, in accordance with the CCPA, to confirm that the information provided in connection with a request matches the personal information maintained by us.

 The Services are not intended for users under 18 years of age.
 We do not knowingly collect personal information from users under 18 years of age.
 We do not authorize users under 18 years of age to use the Services.